dmooney65/fmradio/README.md

 - 1.5GB RAM.
 - Max sample rate for Intel is usually 2.56Msps.
 ### ARM CPU
 - Runs well on ASUS Tinkerboard.
 Tested using Armbian and TinkerOS.
-Max stable sample rate is 2.56Msps but will run at higher rates, if unreliably.
+A fan will be required to run at higher sample rates to avoid overheating and stability issues.
 - Does not run on Raspberry Pi but should run on any SBC with enough RAM and CPU grunt.

+## Running
+Download required package from the [releases](https://github.com/dmooney65/fmradio/releases) page and install.
+### Windows
+Requires dongle to be properly set up using [Zadig](https://zadig.akeo.ie/).
+### Mac
+Install [Homebrew](https://brew.sh/) and run `brew install flac rtl-sdr`.
+Install the DMG package as normal.
+### Linux
+Requirements will be installed automatically for deb and rpm packages.
+For AppImage, librtlsdr0 (debian/ubuntu) or rtl-sdr (Fedora/CentOS etc.) must be installed.

 ## Building

+Install dependencies (see below), clone/copy the repo and run `npm install`, then `npm start` from the cloned directory.
+If `npm install` fails, it is usually necessary to delete the `node_modules` directory before retrying.

 ### Linux
-Requires librtlsdr-dev, libusb and libFLAC++-dev.
-Install dependencies, clone the repo and run 'npm install', then 'npm start' from the cloned directory.
+Requires librtlsdr-dev (Debian/Ubuntu) or rtl-sdr-devel (Fedora etc.), libflac-dev (Debian/Ubuntu) or flac-devel (Fedorra etc.).

+### Mac
+Install [Homebrew](https://brew.sh/) and run `brew install flac rtl-sdr`.

 ### Windows
-Complicated and a little painful.
-Will document at some point.
+Complicated - will document at some point.

+## Acknowledgements
+This app is essentially an Electron rewrite/adaption of the [Radio Reciever](https://github.com/google/radioreceiver) Chrome app.